A Bible Study on Lazarus

 The omission of Jesus raising Lazarus from the dead was not an oversight by the writers of the first three gospels, nor does this omission suggest that this miracle did not occur as some Bible critics have tried to assert.
 The miracle of the raising of Lazarus was known to the other three gospel writers.
 Thus, their omission of this event was not an accident; it was intentional.

-Lazarus, raised from the dead – and then… - Click to read more
+Read: Lazarus, raised from the dead – and then…

-Printable Bible study on Lazarus - Click here for a printer friendly version of this study
+Printable Bible study on Lazarus - Print copies of this study

-The Bible on Lazarus - What the Bible says about Lazarus, friend of Jesus
+The Bible on Lazarus - Bible facts on Lazarus, friend of Jesus

-The rich man and Lazarus - Is this story related to Lazarus of Bethany?
+The rich man and Lazarus - Related to Lazarus of Bethany?

 Note: Quotation marks are reserved in this study to identify portions of scripture are quoted herein.

-This bible study is free, but you must still honor the copyright.
-Do not take material from this site to post it on other sites, as we may make updates or corrections and do not want older versions posted elsewhere.
+All rights reserved.
+Copies may be reproduced in any language if they have the full, unaltered text of this work and are not sold for profit.
+Excerpts from or uses of this material must cite LazarusComeForth.com and be for non-commercial purposes.
+Electronic excerpts are limited to 200 words.
+This bible study is free, but please do not take material from this site to post it on other sites, as we may make updates or corrections and do not want older versions posted elsewhere.
 Instead, encourage others to study this issue and post links to LazarusComeForth.com to help others find this study when they search for information on this topic.